 “Names of things I once believed...” contains phrases that begin as homophones of individual letters and grow into my own thoughts as I wrote the music, strung together from single words found in Thanhha Lai’s Inside Out and Back Again, a quasi-autobiographical young adult novel in the form of short poems about the young daughter of a Vietnamese refugee family living in Alabama, and her struggles with bullying while learning English.
 On top of these are variations of repeated phrases found in the Law of Jesus Christ portion of the Novgorod Codex.

-The music in The Book of Never was constructed solely from extremely brief fragments (only a few notes each) from the Stichera Alphabetica, a sequence of hymns sung in association with the Kathisma (a portion of the Eastern Orthodox liturgical hours) in which the psalms of the Novgorod Codex are found.
+The melodies and chords in The Book of Never were constructed solely from extremely brief fragments (only a few notes each) from the Stichera Alphabetica, a sequence of hymns sung in association with the psalms of the Novgorod Codex’s wooden tablets.
 The first letters of each hymn in the Stichera Alphabetica spell out the alphabet, echoing the alphabetic sequences found in the Novgorod Codex.
 These hymn fragments are layered on top of one another, juxtaposed, and harmonized with dense clusters built by simulating extremely long reverberations in digitally engineered virtual spaces.

 Though it never actually appears in the text or music of The Book of Never, there are tones throughout of Cormac McCarthy's 2006 post-apocalyptic novel The Road.
 The book is referenced most transparently in the final movement, whose title is a variation on a phrase describing the nameless protagonist’s memory of what's been lost in the aftermath of McCarthy’s also nameless and ultimately unexplained end of the world: